anandslab/deployarr/README.md

 Deployarr automates Homelab setup using Docker and Docker Compose.
+Below you will find more information its features and what it can/cannot do.

 ![Deployarr 4](screenshots/v4/Deployarr%204%20-%2050%20plus%20Docker%20Apps.png)